 Thai Muslim

-Islam has a long history in Thailand, dating back to the 13th century, when Muslim traders and missionaries from the Arabian Peninsula, Persia, and India began to establish a presence in the southern regions of the country.
-The spread of Islam was initially centered around the Malay Peninsula, particularly in areas like Pattani, which became a major Islamic center.
+Islam in Thailand dates back to the 13th century, when Muslim traders and missionaries from the Arabian Peninsula, Persia, and India began to establish a presence in the southern regions of the country.
+Initially centered around the Malay Peninsula, the religion later spread through migration across the country.

 Highlights